RDbtx/Magistrale/README.md

 # Magistrale
-Useful code that i have written during the CECAI degree
+Useful code that I have written during the CECAI degree.